jedisct1/zigly/README.md

 Beyond the functions exported by the Fastly platform, Zigly will eventually include additional utility functions (cookie manipulation, JWT tokens, tracing...) to make application development as simple as possible.

-Zigly is written for Zig 0.12.x.
+Zigly is written for Zig 0.15.x and later versions.

 ## Usage